lchen198/wypyplus/README.md

 ![demo](example2.png)

 ## Install and Use
-Download WyPyPlus and extract it to a folder (E.g wypy_wiki).
+On linux & Mac, Download WyPyPlus and extract it to a folder (E.g wypy_wiki).
 This folder should already contain a cgi-bin directory and a "w" directory.
 Your file will save into the "w" directory.

 ```
 cd wypy_wiki

+On linux & Mac

 python -m CGIHTTPServer 8000 # if you only have python 2
 Or